RommelTJ/ml_learning/deep_learning_for_coders/lesson8/01_Lesson8.md

   * New model that handles input lists which could be arbitrarily big or small.
 We will use recurrent neural networks.

 ## Tokenization

+Tokenization has three main approaches:
+* Word-based
+  * Split a sentence on spaces, as well as applying language specific rules to try to separate parts of meaning
+* Subword based
+  * Split words into smaller parts, based on most commonly occurring substrings.
+  * Example: "occasion" -> "o", "c", "ca", "sion".
+* Character based
+  * Split a sentence into its individual characters

+* Token
+  * One element of a list created by the tokenization process.
+  * Could be a word, a subword, or a single character.

 ## Word tokenizer
 ## Subword tokenizer
 ## Question: how can we determine if pre-trained model is suitable for downstream task?